jbirddog/blue/v5/README.md

 Blue is a single-pass bytecode interpreter for a [colorForth](https://colorforth.github.io/index.html) dialect.
 Unlike the traditional `colorForth` system, Blue is a single shot application with a sole focus on generating output, which is typically a binary.
-Like any Forth, an emphasis is placed on building user defined vocabularies to describe and solve the problem at hand.
+Its simplistic nature makes it hard to describe, but think of an assembler with no target architecture where any label can become a macro or called at assemble time - as if `colorForth` and [fasmg](https://flatassembler.net/docs.php?article=fasmg) had a baby.

 Blue aims to: